 An extensive and comprehensive abstract detailing the development of the Photoelectric cell based exposure meter from its beginnings in 1932.
 Simon is one of the world's foremost collectors of and authorities on exposure meters.
 He illustrates the abstract extensively with photographs from his own comprehensive collection.
 This abstract is copyright Simon A Spaans.

-In Pirsuit of Weston Meters: John Bunyan.
+In Pursuit of Weston Light Meters: John Bunyan.
 Journal Abstract: Photographica World.
 No160 2018/3 Ed. .James Downs

 My own article published in September 2018 in Photographica World, the journal of the Photographic Collectors Club of Great Britain.
-It covers the early professional meters made in New Jersey and the Master series made in America and the Sangamo factory in Enfield, Middx.
+The first of two, it covers the early professional meters made in New Jersey and the Master series made in America and the Sangamo factory in Enfield, Middx.
 UK.

 Exposure Manual: J F Dunn & G L Wakefield, Fountain Press, 1981

 Exposure Control In Enlarging: G L Wakefield, Fountain Press 1972

 Colour Printing with the Weston Meter: Sangamo Weston Ltd.

 The Weston Exposure Meter: G L Wakefield, British Journal of Photography, 7th and 14th June 1990

 Principles of Permanent Magnetic Movable Coil and movable Iron Types of Instruments: Monograph B-7: Weston Electrical Instrument Corp.
 New Jersey, 1928